satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial/index.md

 2. [Testing stores](#)
 2. [Testing views with Enzyme](#)

-## Why Mobx?
+## Why MobX?

 MobX is usually faster than Redux, requires less boilerplate and in general it's easier to grasp for novice.

-Mobx has very few core concepts:
+MobX has very few core concepts:

 * [Observables](#observables)
 * [Computed values](#computed_values)